Coronavirus update 5-18-2020

-No new deaths from the coronavirus were reported in the latest report Sunday by the Oklahoma Department of Health.
+There were no new deaths from the coronavirus for the second straight day Monday, according to the latest report by the Oklahoma Department of Health.

-LeFlore County continues to have 13 cases with one death and 11 recoveries.
-Six of the cases were in Wister, three in Poteau and Talihina, and the final one was in Shady Point.
+LeFlore County still had 13 cases with one death and 11 recoveries.
+Six of the cases were in Wister, three each in Poteau and Talihina, and one in Shady Point.

 Check out a new and better way to keep up with the news, sports, obits and more on the Ledger/LCJ morning newsletter HERE.
 We are offering a free seven-day trial subscription.
 Subscribe now for only $5 per month and receive the newsletter with exclusive content, along with the Ledger’s e-edition.